breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 In 2009, while a student in Rochester, I [carpooled](../images/complex_network_seminar.png) with a [nice professor](https://avesis.medeniyet.edu.tr/hasan.guclu) who was enthusiastic about complex networks, which are found in brains, languages, social networks and many other interesting places.
 I remember being very excited about this and its implications for the study of intelligence.
 Nothing seemed to come of it, until recently.

 In 2017, I spent some time around folks working on algorithmic differentiation.
 Olivier Breleux presented [Myia](https://github.com/mila-iqia/myia) and [Buche](https://github.com/breuleux/buche).
 Matt Johnson gave a talk on [Autograd](https://github.com/HIPS/autograd) which left an impression on me.
 I met Chris Olah in Long Beach, who gave me the idea to study [differentiable programming](https://colah.github.io/posts/2015-09-NN-Types-FP/).
 I stole his idea, dressed it up in Kotlin and traded it for a POPL workshop paper and later a [Master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
 Our contributions were algebra, shapes inference and presenting AD as term rewriting.
-But forget all that -- if I had only one idea to give these ML people, I would choose types.
-Types are the foundation of any automated reasoning system.
+But forget all that -- if I had only one idea to share with these ML people, it would be types.
+Types are the best way we know for automating reasoning.
 Without them, you're as good as blind.

 [![](https://github.com/breandan/kotlingrad/raw/master/samples/src/main/resources/dataflow.svg)](https://github.com/breandan/kotlingrad#dataflow-graphs)